An international technical summit focusing on the development, manufacturing, deployment and industrial integration of next generation electrolysers!

 RedCabin invites our delegates to enjoy an informal evening get-together with speakers and peers.
 Discuss the outcome of the first summit day and expand your network in a relaxed environment.

-Berlin Electrolyser Podcast Hosted By Prof. Bruno G. Pollet
+Berlin Electrolyser Podcast hosted By Prof. Bruno G. Pollet and Bernd Hamacher

 THE BERLIN ELECTROLYSER PODCAST EPISODE 6: Ahmed Wafi, Global Business Development, Industrial Automation, Schneider Electric, France